 Diagnosing kidney stones require a complete medical history and a physical examination followed by various tests, such as:

 - Blood and urine tests: Presence of excessive levels of calcium or uric acid in the blood and/or in the urine indicates the presence of kidney stones.
-The urine is also analyzed for presence of crystals, bacteria, blood and white cells.
+The urine is also analyzed for the presence of crystals, bacteria, blood and white cells.

 - Blood Urea Nitrogen (BUN) tests help determine how well the kidneys are functioning by measuring the level of urea nitrogen in the blood.
 BUN levels are high when the kidneys are damaged.